Aashay-9215/Voice_Assistant/README.md

-A Voice Assistant made in python using pyttsx3, speech_recognition , news api and openai api Use requirements.txt to install required packages.
-Install packages in a virtual environment
+"A Voice Assistant made in python using pyttsx3 and speech_recognition Uses Openai and gemini api for replies given to the user.
+Use requirements.txt to install required packages.
+Install packages in a virtual environment"